Personnel development for early career researchers

 With an academic personnel development plan oriented to the requirements of the field, the University of Hohenheim offers early career researchers a program specifically directed at them for their individual qualification and career development.
 The University’s various offerings and information are bundled in the Portal for Early Career Researchers.

-Contact us.
+Contact us

-Seminars for scientists in der postdoc phase
+Workshops and seminars for researchers in the postdoc phase

 The series of courses conceptualized together with the Universities of Ulm and Konstanz is directed at junior professors and postdocs.
 The offerings aim to develop and strengthen academic competencies and also make it possible to network with colleagues at the participating universities.